My Career Change to Recruitment

 Gerard Ellis Career change to recruitment

-In my two years at VIQU, I have worked across two departments, and have now established myself within the key accounts team, liaising and building relationships with some of our most important accounts.
+In the past decade, Gerard has gone through a massive career change to recruitment.
+In a past life, he was a professional rugby player and now he works in an office as a senior account manager at VIQU.
+In his two years at VIQU, he has worked across two departments, and has now established himself within the key accounts team, liaising and building relationships with some of our most important accounts.

 Before you made a career change to recruitment, you were in rugby.
 What was being a professional sportsman like?